"The Beagle Boys' Very Merry Christmas"

 Anyway, the main goal here seems to be to cram in as many Alice characters as possible, and it doesn't do a bad job at it, at that.
 I'm certainly not an expert on these books (though I've read them both), but the only omission that I found really noticeable was the Lion and Unicorn.
 Um, spoiler, I guess?

 I appreciate that the story even tries to work in some of Carroll's linguistic stuff--that it's not JUST about some zany dudes, even though it mainly is.
 But while I have no idea how this worked in Portuguese, in English it kind of...doesn't.
-"Will you not have some tea?" sounds archaic and stilted, sure, but it's easily parsable at least for a native speaker, and not meaningful different than "Won't you have some tea?"--which, let's be honest, is still a little old-fashioned-sounding.
+"Will you not have some tea?" sounds archaic and stilted, sure, but it's easily parsable at least for a native speaker, and not meaningfully different than "Won't you have some tea?"--which, let's be honest, is still a little old-fashioned-sounding.
 Yes, you can make it sound weirder by emphasizing the "not," as this does, but then comparing it to the "won't" version just seems meaningless.

 I mean, there's not a lot to say about the story, because it's not much of one.
 Just all these people or creatures dashing about.
 It's pretty fun, though--it gives it an anarchic spirit that's at least somewhat in tune with the source material.